 If you have ever tried to loosen really tight lug nuts on your car, you know a good way to make a lot of torque is to position the wrench so that it is horizontal, and then stand on the end of the wrench -- this way you are applying all of your weight at a distance equal to the length of the wrench.
 If you were to position the wrench with the handle pointing straight up, and then stand on the top of the handle (assuming you could keep your balance), you would have no chance of loosening the lug nut.
 You might as well stand directly on the lug nut.

-Figure 3 shows the maximum torque and power generated by two different engines.
+Let's compare the maximum torque and power generated by two different engines.
 One engine is a turbocharged Caterpillar C-12 diesel truck engine.
 This engine weighs about 2,000 pounds, and has a displacement of 732 cubic inches (12 liters).
 The other engine is a highly modified Ford Mustang Cobra engine, with a displacement of 280 cubic inches (4.6 liters); it has an added supercharger and weighs about 400 pounds.
 They both produce a maximum of about 430 horsepower (hp), but only one of these engines is suitable for pulling a heavy truck.
-The reason lies partly in the power/torque curve shown above.
+The reason lies partly in the power/torque curve.